mayureshkakade/photography-portfolio/README.md

 - **Next.js 13**: Utilizing the pages router.
 - **React & TypeScript**: Powering the frontend with robust and type-safe code.
+- **Google Drive API**: Easy management of website photos and videos on the fly.
 - **Bootstrap**: Providing a sleek and responsive design foundation.
 - **Server-side Rendering**: Optimizing SEO and initial load performance.
 - **Husky Pre-commit Hooks**: Enforcing [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) and linting for code quality.